JoostJM/SlicerCaseIterator/README.md

 - `Save loaded masks`: Check this to enable resaving of any labelmaps that were specified in the input file and loaded (with the optional change in filename).
-- `Save new masks`: Check this to enable saving of any newly added labelmaps and/or labelmaps that were not loaded by SlicerBatch.
+- `Save new masks`: Check this to enable saving of any newly added labelmaps and/or labelmaps that were not loaded by SlicerCaseIterator.
 Again, with to optional suffix specified in `Reader name`.

-When both `Save loaded masks` and `Save new masks` are unchecked, nothing is saved, and SlicerBatch will only show you the cases. **N.B. any newly added labelmaps and changes are discarded when the user switches to a different case!**
+When both `Save loaded masks` and `Save new masks` are unchecked, nothing is saved, and SlicerCaseIterator will only show you the cases. **N.B. any newly added labelmaps and changes are discarded when the user switches to a different case!**

-## WIP

-There is still some construction work underway for SlicerBatch...

-Coming up:
-- Add some more extensive documentation
-- Change the icon